nathankw/sruns-monitor/docs/examples.rst

 Running functional tests
 ------------------------
 Run these tests to ensure that your configuration file is set up appropriately and that you have the proper GCP security credentials configured.
+Firestore tests will only run if you have included the parameter :const:`sruns_monitor.C_FIRESTORE_COLLECTION`.

 ::

   monitor_integration_tests.py